📛 Title

 🧭 Exit Strategy & Growth Vision

-Potential acquirers: Major online education platforms
+Potential acquirers: Major online education platforms.

-📈 Execution Plan (3–5 steps)
+📈 Execution Plan

-5. Aim for 5,000 active users within the first year.
+5. Achieve a milestone of 5,000 active subscribers within the first year.

 🛍️ Offer Breakdown

-💬 Frontend Offer – Low-ticket introductory course ($29).
+💬 Frontend Offer – Low-ticket monthly subscription.

-📘 Core Offer – Main subscription for full access ($199/year).
+📘 Core Offer – Comprehensive annual subscription with additional resources.

 📦 Categorization